 Alternative spellings: Paesanella Mascarpone

 Mascarpone is an Italian triple cream cheese made by acidifying cow's milk with citric acid, vinegar, tartaric acid or lemon juice.
 It is spreadable, ivory in colour with a soft and delicate texture, similar to butter.
 When fresh, the aroma is similar to milk and cream.

 The light, smooth and creamy consistency and buttery tangy flavour makes Mascarpone an ideal substitute for cream in desserts.
-Available in different varieties, like soft or low fat, the cheese is suitable for both sweet and savory dishes.
+Available in different varieties, like soft or low fat, the cheese is suitable for both sweet and savoury dishes.
 It has a "whipped cream" consistency, clean, acid flavour and it is best eaten fresh.

-Mascarpone is served with fresh fruit, used to thicken Italian dishes like Risotto and is a well-known ingredient in the dessert, Tiramisu.
+Mascarpone is served with fresh fruits, used to thicken Italian dishes like Risotto and is a well-known ingredient in the dessert, Tiramisu.